hyperb1iss/siren/README.md

 ## ⚙️ Configuration: Opinionated But Flexible

-Siren believes in "convention over configuration" but respects your individuality.
+Siren believes in "convention over configuration" but respects your preferences.

 ### Philosophy

-- **Works Magically Out-of-box** - Zero config needed for common projects
+- **Works Out-of-box** - Zero config needed for common projects
 - **Progressive Configuration** - Add settings only when you need to customize
-- **Sensible Opinions** - We make the hard choices so you don't have to
+- **Sensible Defaults** - We make the hard choices so you don't have to
 - **Override Anything** - But you can always do it your way

 ### Configuration File